Skip to content

 Fairtrade

-Fairtrade (short: fair trade) is understood to mean the The idea of a solidarity-based partnership with producers in emerging and developing countries.
-Trade is intended to improve the living and working conditions of people at the beginning of the supply chain and strengthen their political and economic position.
-Corresponding products are labeled with the Fairtrade seal.
+Fairtrade (short: fair trade) is understood to mean the Idea of a solidarity partnership with producers in emerging and developing countries.
+The trade aims to improve the living and working conditions of people at the beginning of the supply chain and strengthen their political and economic position.
+Corresponding products are marked with the Fairtrade seal.

 Fast Fashion

-The term Fast Fashion refers to a Corporate strategy geared to profit maximization of fashion companies whose aim is to create new fashion trends at high frequency and bring them to the stores.
+The term Fast Fashion refers to a Corporate strategy geared to profit maximization of fashion companies whose goal is to create new fashion trends at high frequency and bring them to stores.

 Fridays For Future

-The Environmental Protection Movement Fridays for Future (FFF) was started by the Swede Greta Thunberg, who went on school strike in Sweden on August 20, 2018.
-Under the name Fridays for Future, millions of people around the world are now taking organized and systematic action for climate protection.
+The Environmental Protection Movement Fridays for Future (FFF) was started by Swedish Greta Thunberg, who went on school strike in Sweden on August 20, 2018.
+Today, under the name Fridays for Future, millions of people around the world are taking an organized and systematic stand for climate protection.

 Technical terms of sustainability - Fridays for Future